Skip to content

 1. Before your book is even published, create an author website.

 Let people know what your book is about.
-Maybe put tidbits from the book or books.
-Write about your writing, publishing, and book marketing process and experiences.
+Write about your writing, publishing, and book marketing process and experiences, and include tidbits from the book/s.

-Preferably you will want to post to your site regularly even if it’s just once a month.
-You want it to be active for the search engines and for those who visit.
+Preferably, you will want to post to your site regularly, even if it’s just once a month.
+You want it to be active for search engines and visitors.

 2. Create your own social media campaign.

 This is where your website comes in handy.
-Post about your book and share your posts to your social media networks.
+Post about your book and share it on your social media networks.

 If you absolutely don’t want a website, at least post to your social media networks about your book.